aptise/lua-resty-peter_sslers/README.md

 ### Integration/Debugging HowTo

-Various levels of information are sent to the following debug levels of nginx.
-Changing the nginx debug level will expose more data
+Various levels of information are sent to the following debug levels of Nginx.
+Changing the Nginx debug level will expose more data

 * ERR
 * NOTICE